 Roman copy of a Hellenistic original of about 200BC.Opper 2008

-‘A head, the size of large life, with an heroic countenance, expressing great agitation of mind, which with the violent twist of the neck, and the eager cast upwards of the face, might suit the character and situations of a Diomedes, or an Ajax, but tho’ it is uncertain what the subject was of the Statue, to which this head belonged, it certainly must have been in great action, exceeding perhaps that of the Gladiator or the Laocoon. the sculpture of this head is equal to any remains of ancient art. it was found along with a few small pieces of the statue by Mr Gavin Hamilton in the Pantanella before mentioned’ (GR 1, Heads 19).
+Townley's description; ‘A head, the size of large life, with an heroic countenance, expressing great agitation of mind, which with the violent twist of the neck, and the eager cast upwards of the face, might suit the character and situations of a Diomedes, or an Ajax, but tho’ it is uncertain what the subject was of the Statue, to which this head belonged, it certainly must have been in great action, exceeding perhaps that of the Gladiator or the Laocoon. the sculpture of this head is equal to any remains of ancient art. it was found along with a few small pieces of the statue by Mr Gavin Hamilton in the Pantanella before mentioned’ (The first Townley inventory, Heads 19).

 Several mythological identifications for this head were proposed by Townley:

-- Titan: ‘the character of this head is suitable to that of the Titan in groupes of Minerva, fighting with those fictitious beings’ (GR 2, park drawing room 38}
+- Titan: ‘the character of this head is suitable to that of the Titan in groupes of Minerva, fighting with those fictitious beings’ (1804 Parlour Catalogue, park drawing room 38}

 - ‘Head of a Homeric hero’: In ‘Companion of Ulysses’ (TY 14/5/13), he hit the mark, as shown by the discovery of a duplicate in the cave of Tiberius at Sperlonga.